LTUC/amman-dotnet-401d2/Curriculum/Class03/lab/README.md

 ## Unit Tests
 Test that your program has the following functionality:
-1. Test that a file can be updated with a new word
+1. Test that a file can be updated with a new word.
 	- Add a new word and then confirm the word exists in the file
-2. Test that you can retrieve all words from the file
+1. Test that you can retrieve all words from the file.
 	- Add words to a file and confirm that file contains the same number of words as you expected
-3. Test that the word chosen can accurately detect if the letter exists in the word (test that a letter does exist and does not exist)
+1. Test that the word chosen can accurately detect if the letter exists in the word (test that a letter does exist and does not exist).

 ## Stretch Goals